What Is a Smart Contract Audit and Why Is It Important?

 It is crucial because vulnerabilities can lead to the permanent loss of user funds or protocol failure, as smart contracts manage significant value autonomously.
 Audits ensure the contract operates as intended and is resistant to known attack vectors.

-What Is the Difference between a Bug Bounty Program and a Security Audit?
+What Is a “Penetration Test” and How Does It Differ from a Security Audit?

 Why Is a Smart Contract Audit Important?